Dhaneshwar Mandal

-Dhaneshwar Mandal (D. Mandal) is a retired Professor in Ancient History, Culture and Archaeology at Allahabad University.
+Dhaneshwar Mandal is a retired Professor in Ancient History, Culture and Archaeology at Allahabad University.
 He is widely known for his strong position against the excavations at the Babri Masjid site in Ayodhya conducted by the Archaeological Survey of India.

 Life and career

 Mandal joined the University of Allahabad as an exploration assistant in 1960.
-He rose to become a Professor and retired in 1993.
-Even though he has never received a PhD, he has supervised several Ph.
-D. students.
+He rose to become a Professor and retired in 1993; though not having a PhD, he had supervised multiple doctoral scholars.

-Mandal is a card-holding member of the Communist Party of India.
-He never visited a temple or mosque and, consequently, he testified in the Allahabad High Court that he has never witnessed any black basalt columns of the kind found in the Babri Masjid.